take0a/docs.getdbt.com/website/docs.ja/reference/resource-properties/freshness.md

       - name: customers # this will use the freshness defined above

       - name: orders
+        config:
           freshness: # make this a little more strict
             warn_after: {count: 6, period: hour}
             error_after: {count: 12, period: hour}
             # Apply a where clause in the freshness query
             filter: datediff('day', _etl_loaded_at, current_timestamp) < 2

       - name: product_skus
+        config:
           freshness: # do not check freshness for this table
 ```

 </File>